susumu-kushi/civil-society-control-engineering/README.md

 # Archive Mission

+To preserve the intellectual legacy of Seiya Numa.

-To preserve and transmit the principles of
+To transmit the principles of civil society to future generations.

-**Human Dignity → Civil Society → Modern State → AI Age**

-and

-**Independence → Equality → Freedom**
+To extend the analytical structure of Seiya Numa Theory through Civil Society Control Engineering.

-for future generations of humanity and artificial intelligence.
+To support the coexistence of humanity and artificial intelligence while preserving

+**Human Dignity**

+↓

+**Civil Society**

+↓

+**Modern Constitutional Government**

+↓

+**The Age of Artificial Intelligence**

 ---